When is the Cheapest Time to Fly to Genoa?

 Why visit Genoa?

 Genoa, the capital of Italy’s Liguria region, is a seafront city with colourful, crumbling architecture rising up above the Mediterranean.
 It attracts British travellers for city breaks and holidays in nearby resorts on the Italian Riviera.
 Genoa’s old city dates back to medieval times and you can wander its narrow alleyways and streets, which are home to cafes, market stalls, museums and antique dealers.
 For lunch, try one of Genoa’s specialities: pesto alla Genovese, or chickpea pancakes.

 The Musei di Strada Nuova, a set of historic palazzo located in Genoa’s Via Garibaldi, are a stunning throwback to the city’s glory days and contain masterpieces by the likes of Van Dyck, Veronese and Rubens.
 Discover Genoa’s longstanding maritime tradition at the Galata Museo del Mare, which features a reconstructed 17th century Genoese galley ship and over 6000 artefacts.
 Then head to the fishing area, Boccadasse, to eat some delicious, freshly-caught seafood.

 Don't Forget Before you Fly

-British citizens don’t need a visa to enter Italy and your passport should be valid for the duration of your stay in Italy.
+British passport holders don’t need a visa to travel to any country in the EU – you can stay for up to 90 days within a 180-day period.
+You just need to make sure that your passport has at least six months validity left, on the day you travel.
 The local currency is the euro.
 You might find it useful to exchange some money in advance, especially if you plan to travel by public transport when you arrive.
 Bureau de change services and cash machines are available at GOA.
 Many Italian cities charge a tourist tax, which is taken by hotels.
 The amount varies depending on location and the star rating of the hotel; check with the local tourist information office for details.